JepEtau/mco/known_issues.md

 # video_editor
-- When selecting curves on multiple shots, saving does not work (save all)
+- When selecting curves on multiple shots, saving does not work (save all ?)

 # merge_stabilize
-- does not work
+- does not work anymore

 # scripts
-- geometry is not working
 - extract is not working with offset (e.g. s:ep2:g_debut, shot no.2)
+- geometry cannor work with g_asuivre, g_reportage